merks/p2repo-sbom/docs/cli-guide.md

 The cache can be reused across multiple invocations of the generator to improve performance.
 It's particularly useful with the `clearly-defined` option given the failure-prone server involved.

-### `-byte-cache` `<folder>`

-Specify a folder for a binary cache used for caching binary artifact bytes.
-This is generally not a user-specified option.

 ## Redirection